2O77/auto-translate-for-fedora/README.md

 i've made this for my own requirements.

-usage is so simple. download this repo and enter -->
+# usage is so simple. download this repo and enter -->

-settings/keyboard/view and customize shortcuts/custom shortcuts
+fedora settings/keyboard/view and customize shortcuts/custom shortcuts

-in there you can create any shortcut you want. and type this command to shortcut -->
+# in there create a shortcut and type this command. -->

 gnome-terminal -e "/path/to/file/auto-translate-for-fedora/google-translate.sh"

 and it's done. now you can translate any text with one shorcut.

+# you have to give permission to file -->

+cd /path/to/file

+chmod +x google-translate.sh